italian dessert recipes

 Do I have to use all that oil?

-Any carrot-type cake is a denser cake.
+Any carrot-type cake is a denser-type cake.
+This one is a little less so than what you get in restaraunts.
 So in this pineapple carrot cake - the oil, along with the pineapple adds the moisture.
 However, you could experiment and try maybe half of the oil portion with an unsalted butter.
+And in many times when I am serving those who watch the fat intake - I will swap a lot of the oil for applesauce or yogurt.
+Now, I haven't specifically done that in this recipe.
+But it's my "go to" substituion for oil.

 Do I have to make this a layer cake, or can I do it ONE layer?

-Yep.
+A single layer works.
 I've made it in a 13 x 9.
-Bake according to when it's golden and springs back.
+Bake according to golden rule.
+When it's golden and springs back - it's done.

 Do I have to use walnuts?